This post outlines the broad framework of your journey towards CAT. We have broken it into a few steps based on the timeline.

 How should I analyze a mock?

-- Have you attempt the questions serial wise, not paying attention to which topic or category it belongs?
+- Have you attempted the questions serially, not paying attention to which topic or category they belong to?
 If yes,

-Advice: You must look for the questions which are your strengths as per the analysis performed till date. - Do you feel panicky during the mock and couldn’t solve the question which you could solve easily now? if yes,
+Advice: You must look for the questions that are your strengths as per the analysis performed to date. - Did you feel panicky during the mock and couldn’t solve the question that you could solve easily now? if yes,

-Advice: It maybe because of the running clock at the right corner, in spite of getting panicked and seeing the clock again and again, one should focus more on solving the question as quick as possible.
+Advice: It may be because of the running clock at the right corner.
+In spite of getting panicked and seeing the clock again and again, one should focus more on solving the question as quickly as possible.

 or